Tsemaye/portfolio/README.md

 - Guided students in utilizing educational websites and search engines for homework and projects.

-**Administrative and Analyst Intern @ Quantum Business School (_June 2020 - Nov 2020_)**
+**Administrative Intern @ Quantum Business School (_June 2020 - Nov 2020_)**
-- Cleaned and analyzed student data using Excel, identifying key trends in academic performance.
+- Supported administrative tasks, including filing, document preparation, and office organization.

-- Provided customer support, ensuring timely and effective resolution of inquiries.
+- Scheduled and managed appointments to ensure smooth daily operations.

-- Managed sales inquiries and scheduled appointments, enhancing overall operational efficiency.
+- Responded to customer inquiries and provided general office assistance.

-- Assisted in administrative tasks, improving office workflow and communication.
+- Assisted with day-to-day office workflow, contributing to a productive work environment.

 Thank You!